protesilaos/my-website/_commentary/2022-02-12-dog-misconceptions.md

 also their upbringing.

-Dogs will bite as the final act of self-defence, or when hunting, or while fighting with other dogs over territory, resources, breeding rights.
+Dogs will bite as the final act of self-defence, or when hunting, or while fighting with other dogs over territory, resources, mating rights.
 Any dog can and will bite given the right circumstances or triggers.
 A non-exhaustive list of body language you should be aware of (these may appear together, though not always---it is important to